the-OmegaLabs/ppm/readme.md

 ```
 ## Overview

-Plusto Package Manager is a hybrid package manager for OmegaOS Linux, currently supporting the `dpkg` format.
+Plusto Package Manager is a hybrid software package manager for OmegaOS Linux, currently supporting the `dpkg` format.

 ## Installing